 One of the unique features of SFC’s high school program is the block schedule, which mimics the structure of a college schedule.
 Rather than having every class every day, SFC students have only a few classes, Tuesday through Friday, for a longer time.
 On Mondays, students attend their full courseload for shorter blocks to meet with their teachers and receive updates on assignments.
 This system encourages students to plan ahead and make the most of their downtime.
 In addition, it helps them develop dynamic time management skills they will need when they advance through stages in life.

 After piloting this program a few years ago, Pamela reflects on the positive outcome, “We surveyed parents and students, and we learned that kids were getting a lot more sleep, and their homework time was more effective because they’d sought the help earlier through planning ahead.”
-While the block schedule is a part of Middle and Upper School at SFC, freshmen teachers Megan Ziegler and Sara Hoffman conduct a series of seminars to support incoming freshmen to succeed within the increased pace of Upper School.
+While the block schedule is a part of Middle and High School at SFC, freshmen teachers Megan Ziegler and Sara Hoffman conduct a series of seminars to support incoming freshmen to succeed within the increased pace of High School.

 These seminars teach freshmen about efficient planner use, effectively writing emails, and planning out more significant assignments, and scheduling study time.
 With this training, students can take ownership of their grades, schedules, and academic needs, a crucial step in their journey to independence.